describo/describo.github.io/src/index.md

   </InfoPanelComponent>

 <InfoPanelComponent  layout="rtl">
-    <template #title>Create your own Vocabulary.</template>
+    <template #title>Create your own Vocabulary</template>
     <template #text>
       <p>
-        When you need more than just what schema.org offers.
+        For when you need more than just what schema.org offers.
       </p>
       <p>
         Choose from schema.org, MODS, Premis-3, Records in Context - Ontology and SKOS in addition